-The property has high levels of hidden decay, and airborne mould spores (genus) are at extremely high levels.
-The symptoms you have alerted us to are likely the result of an inflammatory response from a toxigenic species.
-The analysis in section 9 confirms the presence of Mycotoxin triggers and overall a very contaminated wet building w.www.buildingforensics.co.uk BXH e. info@buildingforensics.co.uk Report on Building Related Health Issues
+The inspection has revealed high levels of hidden mould and airborne mould spores (genus).
+The symptoms you have alerted us to are likely the result of an inflammatory response from a toxigenic species, which are confirmed to be present.
+The analysis in section 9 confirms the presence of Mycotoxin triggers, which are also confirmed in your urine tests.
+The building is wet and requires professional drying.
+The mycotoxins identified in your medical tests are now confirmed to be present in your home.